qmk/qmk_firmware/README.md

 }
 ```

-* `record->tap.count`

-The number taps that a certain key gets without interruption.
-This value can also be reset by assigning it `0`.

 * `register_code(<kc>);`

 This sends the `<kc>` keydown event to the computer.
 Some examples would be `KC_ESC`, `KC_C`, `KC_4`, and even modifiers such as `KC_LSFT` and `KC_LGUI`.